-Square Enix shows more of its upcoming JRPG Dragon Quest XI, from both the PS4 and 3DS versions. …Read More The post Dragon Quest XI Gets Lots of New PS4 and 3DS Screenshots: Skill Panel and Spell of Restoration by Giuseppe Nelva appeared first on DualShockers.
+Square Enix released a new batch of screenshots of Dragon Quest XI, featuring the playable character Sylvia. …Read More The post New Dragon Quest XI PS4 and 3DS Screenshots Show the Fabulous Sylvia by Giuseppe Nelva appeared first on DualShockers.

 Inti Creates might be a small publisher, but they have a large history.
 As they increase their presence in the west, it’s time to understand their roots. …Read More The post The Story of Inti Creates and Their Rise in the West by Azario Lopez appeared first on DualShockers.